About

 (they/them)

 I am a white, nonbinary, queer, artist, parent, expressive embodiment therapist, chronic illness-haver, and group facilitator.
-I value engaging in authentic connection, art of all kinds, humor, play, and our interconnected natural world.
-Social change, community, creativity, and awareness practices are the realms where I find my deepest purpose, so it is crucial to me to remain in integrity in all of these through my work and life.
+I value engaging in authentic connection, art of all kinds, humor, play, and the phenomenal natural world we have the honor of being part of.
+Social justice, community, creativity, and awareness practices are the realms where I find my deepest purpose, so it is crucial to me to remain in integrity in all of these through my work and life.
 I believe in and advocate for equitable access to pleasure, compassion, belonging, and connection for all.

 My formal education includes a BA in Anthropology, an MS in Primatology, and a Masters in Clinical Mental Health Counseling.